 Changes to the belief statement

-The belief statement is revised, usually at two-yearly intervals, after consultation with members.
+The belief statement is revisable after consultation with members.
 The aim is to improve or clarify the wording or to extend the scope.
 Changes to the belief statement may not alter its basic orientation with regard to reverence for the universe and nature, non-dualism, and belief in natural death.
 Just in case science one day comes up with evidence that makes our basic beliefs untenable for the majority of scientific opinion, we have provided for a committee of scientific experts to advise us when more basic changes might be needed.
 The question they would be asked to judge would not be: does a majority of the scientific panel believe the evidence for such changes are clear but: does the overwhelming weight of scientific opinion so believe?
 Only in the latter case would the change be made.

 Encouraging democracy within the movement

 However we do want to foster democracy within the wider movement.
 Members have a right to have a say over how their subscriptions are spent, over services that the movement should offer, and other matters.
 Members may also have better ideas for how we can advance the movement.
 Foremost among these are our unmoderated mailing lists.
 We can be called to account at any time in public for our actions and policies.
 The bylaws also require us to take full account of members’ wishes as expressed in our fora.
 The WPM is. essentially, in a state of permanent consultation with its members.
 When we were revising the credo at the end of 1999, we asked the full WPM members for input and the credo was modified to take concerns expressed into account.

 Occasionally we have conducted polls of members via free web polling services – we already conducted one about what services the WPM should offer, in which the top choices were a Web-based bulletin board and a newsletter, followed some way behind by chat facilities and a membership badge.
 We already have all of these in place except the badge.